Klaipeda Old Town waterfront along the Dane River with colorful buildings

 Lithuanian Sea Museum & Aquarium

-Smiltynė Beaches
+Smiltyne Beaches

 Blacksmith's Museum & Clock Museum

-Two quirky museums in Old Town.
-Blacksmith's Museum shows traditional ironworking with anvil demonstrations.
-Clock Museum has 400+ timepieces from pocket watches to tower clocks.
-Both small, charming, inexpensive (€3-5).
+Two distinctive museums in Old Town.
+Blacksmith's Museum shows ironworking with live anvil demonstrations.
+Clock Museum displays 400+ timepieces from pocket watches to tower clocks.
+Both small, charming, with entry fees of €3-5 each.
 Combined visit 1-2 hours.
-Reflects Klaipeda's artisan heritage and German craftsmanship tradition.
+Reflects Klaipeda's artisan heritage and German craftsmanship history.
+Low-walking effort, fully accessible.

 Local Food & Drink